Tips for Successful Exhibiting

 • Are you trying to say too much?
 Trade show attendees walking down the aisle only have time to look at images, not read paragraphs.
 Go for impact over information.
 Big, bold images and concise copy rule the show floor.

 • Are the words on your exhibit legible?
-Look out for text that is too small, has low contrast to its background, a type font so “creative” it can’t be read, or is hidden by other exhibit components.
+Look out for text that is too small, has a low contrast to its background, a type font so “creative” it can’t be read, or is hidden by other exhibit components.

 • Are your graphics crisp?
-The digital graphic file that was sharp enough for your brochure may be too small to create high resolution large format exhibit graphics.
+The digital graphic file that was sharp enough for your brochure may be too small to create high-resolution, large-format exhibit graphics.

 How Do Exhibitors Measure Trade Show Results?